hex-spell/Blog/README.md

 # Blog
 ## [See it with your own eyes](https://main.d1a6b867byxibv.amplifyapp.com)

-### My domain config is taking forever to propagate, so I'm stuck with amplify's domain for now
+### My domain config is taking forever to propagate, I'm stuck with amplify's domain for now

 ---
 Making my own blog, so I can own my data and display it the way I want, only where and when I want :]